-We believe that cash and cash equivalents at June 27, 2015, together with cash flow from operations, will be sufficient to fund our operations and provide for growth for the next 12 months and into the foreseeable future.
+We believe that cash and cash equivalents at October 1, 2016, together with cash flow from operations, will be sufficient to fund our operations and provide for growth for the next 12 months and into the foreseeable future.
 We maintain cash in various deposit accounts, the balances of which are in excess of federally insured limits.
-We expect to continue to evaluate potential acquisitions of, or strategic investments in, businesses that are complementary to our business.
+We expect to continue to evaluate potential acquisitions of, or strategic investments in, businesses that are complementary to our Company.
 Such transactions may require the use of cash and have other impacts on the Company's liquidity and capital resources in the event of such a transaction.
 Recent acquisitions of Fairmont Homes and Chariot Eagle did not have a significant impact on our liquidity or capital resources.
 Because of the Company's sufficient cash position, the Company has not sought external sources of liquidity, such as a credit facility; however, depending on our operating results and strategic opportunities, we may need to seek additional or alternative sources of financing.
 There can be no assurance that such financing would be available on satisfactory terms, if at all.
 If this financing were not available, it could be necessary for us to reevaluate our long-term operating plans to make more efficient use of our existing capital resources.
 The exact nature of any changes to our plans that would be considered depends on various factors, such as conditions in the factory-built housing industry and general economic conditions outside of our control.

 Projected cash provided by operations in the coming year is largely dependent on sales volume and other activities.
-Operating activities provided \$3.9 million of cash during the three months ended June 27, 2015, compared to providing cash of \$2.2 million during the same period last year.
-Cash provided by operating activities during the current period was primarily the result of cash generated by operating income before non-cash charges, decreased accounts receivable, higher customer deposits and insurance loss reserves, offset by a decrease in prepaid expenses and other current assets and increases in commercial loans receivable and inventory.
-Cash provided by operating activities during the prior year was primarily the result of cash generated by operating income before non-cash charges and principal payments collected on consumer loans receivable, offset by increases to accounts receivables and inventories due to higher home sales activity.
+Operating activities provided \$22.4 million of cash during the six months ended October 1, 2016, compared to providing cash of \$29.8 million during the same period last year.
+Cash provided by operating activities during the current period was primarily the result of cash generated by operating income before non-cash charges, higher accounts payable and accrued liabilities, including customer deposits and volume rebate accruals, as well as payments received from commercial loans receivables.
+Cash provided by operating activities during the prior period was primarily the result of cash generated by operating income before non-cash charges, higher accounts payable and accrued liabilities, partially offset by increases in commercial loans receivable from further expansion of our distribution-based lending programs.

-Consumer loan originations increased \$4.9 million to \$29.0 million for the three months ended June 27, 2015 as compared to \$24.1 million for the three months ended June 28, 2014.
-This increase is primarily a result of increased home lending activity.
-Proceeds from the sale of consumer loans provided \$28.5 million in cash, compared to \$22.9 million in the previous year, a net increase of \$5.6 million.
-The primary reason for the increase was increased consumer lending activity, offset by an increase in consumer loans held for investment of \$2.1 million.
-The remaining change relates to the timing of loan origination and related sales.
+Consumer loan originations were \$54.0 million for the six months ended October 1, 2016, relatively flat with the comparable period.
+Proceeds from the sale of consumer loans provided \$47.4 million in cash, compared to \$56.3 million in the previous year, a net decrease of \$8.9 million, which relates to the timing of loan origination and related loan sales.

 With respect to consumer lending for the purchase of manufactured housing, states may classify manufactured homes for both legal and tax purposes as personal property rather than real estate.
-As a result, financing for the purchase of manufactured homes is thereby characterized by shorter loan maturities and higher interest rates.
+As a result, financing for the purchase of manufactured homes is characterized by shorter loan maturities and higher interest rates.
 Unfavorable changes in these factors and the current adverse trend in the availability and terms of financing in the industry may have material negative effects on our results of operations and financial condition.
 See Item IA, "Risk Factors."